 So I realize I haven’t posted in a good minute.
 My practicum, the last requirement for my degree, really took over my life; I’m not being hyperbolic.
-I wasn’t cooking very creatively, I wasn’t cooking much at all, and I just couldn’t breathe a second long enough to think to take photos of anything or post about anything.
-But now that’s all over and I actually got to take a vacation.
+I no longer had time to be creative in the kitchen, I didn’t cook much at all, and I could barely breathe a second long enough to think to take photos of anything or post about anything.
+But now it’s all over and I actually got to take a vacation.

-That’s what this post is about–my cruise to Cozumel on Carnival.
-Naturally, my parents were a bit nervous about my going on this cruise given Carnival’s recent bouts of ship issues, but luckily the one I was on had no mechanical problems.
-There were some other problems… [Warning: this is a long post.]
+I took a cruise to Cozumel, Mexico on Carnival.
+Naturally, my parents weren’t thrilled about my going on this cruise given Carnival’s recent bout of ship issues, but luckily the one I was on had no mechanical problems.

 The next day was spent at sea and we finally slowed down on the eating.
 Breakfast on this cruise was consistently terrible.
 (Making breakfast is really an art, not everyone can make grits, and making eggs in bulk is never a good idea.)
-We spent most of the day laying in the sun, letting the drinks come to us, and people watching.
+We spent most of the day laying in the sun–letting the drinks come to us–and people watching.
 People watching really became our favorite activity on board, and there was no shortage of interesting people to look at: all the shapes and sizes, colors, ages, interesting tattoos, interesting clothing choices, interesting hairstyles… We also watched a whole bunch of folk allowing themselves to turn beet red while we lathered our own brown skin in SPF 70.
 If I’m getting mildly burned in the sun, then I KNOW some of those more melanin-deprived folks had to be in pain–and yet they remained in the sun, day after day.
-(Public health ruins things–you view everything through that lens.
-So seeing all these burned people was quite disconcerting: skin cancer is a real thing, people!)
+(Studying public health ruins everything.
+Seeing all these burned people was quite disconcerting: skin cancer is real thing!)

 The first moment that we both realized that it was time to get off the cruise was at the first dance performance by the Elation Dancers.
 It was supposed to be a show about rock n roll through the decades.
 We came a little late, about halfway through the 1950s, so I can’t speak on anything that happened before that, in fact, I’m not sure which decade they actually started with.
 But right off the bat, the entire cast was white.
 This isn’t inherently a problem, but when 95% of the staff are people of color, and there were no people of color on that stage, it was a little…odd.
 Especially since a position in entertainment is probably preferable to bussing the tables of ungrateful people.
 Secondly, in this showcase of rock n roll, they seem to have forgotten that rock n roll was not/is not a genre of only white artists.
-There was not one song performed by either black or latin@ artists from what I saw, of the 1950s forward.
-I’m not sure how you represent rock n roll in the 1950s without including Doo Wop, or Little Richard or Chuck Berry.
+There was not one song performed by either black or latinx artists from what I saw, of the 1950s forward.
+I’m not sure how you represent rock n roll in the 1950s without including Doo Wop or Little Richard or Chuck Berry.
 I’m not sure how you talk about rock n roll in the 1960 without including many of the Motown artists, without James Brown, without Jimi Hendrix.
 I’m not sure how you ignore funk in the 1970s which is still rock n roll in a sense.
 Or how you exclude Tina Turner when she really took off as a solo artist.
-And in my own lack of familiarity, I can’t even name the countless latino rock n roll artists, but as a mention what about Ritchie Valens or, hell, Santana.
+And in my own lack of familiarity, I can’t even name the countless latinx rock n roll artists, but not even a mention of Ritchie Valens or Santana?!

 We decided to take a cab into town and wander a bit, and then thought we would try and find a non-private beach later in the day.
 We got lucky.
 Our cab driver, Bernie, gave us great advice about where we should go, and then offered to be our tour guide for the day at a flat price.
 We stopped in the main square of town for a bit, and then he drove us down past town to where all the condos were–giving us a history of the town, of the Mayans, of his own life.
 We stopped at one beach for a bit so we could compare it to the beaches on the other side of the island, which was where we were going later, which aren’t privately owned, which don’t cost money, and where mostly only the local residents go.
 Then he drove us through the neighborhoods were they all live, and even showed us his mom’s house, before we stopped for a free tequila tasting.
 There was so much tequila, and it was all so good.
 Bernie really knew everyone on that island, which I suppose isn’t difficult given how small it is, but it made the experience that much better, and more personal.
 After buying a bottle of tequila, and a very strong margarita, we headed to the other side of the island, stopping at various beaches and restaurants to take pictures.
 We finally stopped at the beach that was our destination and we had more margaritas (with extra shots because we were with Bernie), and ate some food.
 By the time we finished we only had about 15 minutes to play in the ocean, but it was enough.
 We swam hard for the entire 15 minutes and then jumped out and got back into the cab.
 We got back to the cruise early, which was probably a good thing since we didn’t have to stand in long lines to re-board, but I low-key wish we had spent a little more time swimming in the ocean.